Army of Anyone (album): Writing and recording

 Formal recording for the band's debut album commenced in 2005.
 They entered the studio with Bob Ezrin, the producer behind Pink Floyd's epic rock opera The Wall.
 The band had recorded more than 30 songs in Patrick's home studio, 11 of which would make their way on to their debut album, and another 2 being released as b-sides.

 The album was originally slated for an early 2006 release through Columbia Records.
 However, most of the personnel who backed them at the label were fired during the process of recording the album, making them opt to change their label.
 Instead, the band signed to The Firm Music, a division of the band's management company The Firm, Inc. Beyond the label switching, Patrick commented further delay was caused by personal commitments, such as members family's getting married and having children.
 During this time, they also opted replace the album's original mix, with ones done by sound engineer Ken Andrews.
 They were able to fit this into their schedules because they used Andrew's Pro Tools set up at his house, rather than renting out time at a high budget studio.

 Release and promotion

 The album was finally released on November 14, 2006.
-The band's first single was the track "Goodbye", which gathered significant radio airplay, peaking at number three place in the U.S. Mainstream Rock chart.
+The band's first single was the track "Goodbye", which gathered significant radio airplay, peaking at number three in the U.S. Mainstream Rock chart.
 However, the second and final single, "Father Figure", failed to match that success, only peaking at number 31 in the same chart.